vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/config.md

 You need to set up a config object in the config file `.vuepress/config.ts` (or `.vuepress/config.js`) and export it.

-To get correct hints, importing `defineHopeConfig` from `vuepress-theme-hope` and wrapping the config object is recommanded:
+To get correct hints, importing `defineUserConfig` from `vuepress` and wrapping the config object is recommanded:

 :::: code-group